 To further buttress my point, physical science since its inception 400 years ago has failed to give any scientific account of the mind which it can so easily discredit or disregard and has always done so.
 And this is because physical science disregards the first hermetic principle or the principle of mentalism, which tells us that the universe is spiritual or mental.

 This is why I choose not to demarcate the world into three, but rather into two, which are the spiritual plane and the physical plane or the mental plane and the material plane.
-It all depends on context, and in whatever context, there are only two planes of existence.
+It all depends on the context, and in whatever context, there can only be two planes of existence.

 You must always remember that “everything is dual”.
 This is a hermetic principle that we will discuss shortly.